apache/superset/RELEASING/README.md

 ## Crafting a source release

-When crafting a new minor or major release we create a branch named with the release MAJOR.MINOR (for our examples 0.34) version.
+When crafting a new minor or major release we create a branch named with the release MAJOR.MINOR version (on this example 0.34).
 This new branch will hold all PATCH and release candidates that belong to the MAJOR.MINOR version.